KoushikMuthakana/aws-event-driven-datalake/README.md

 8. **Job Scheduling and Orchestration**:
    - **Built-in Scheduler**: Glue provides a built-in job scheduler that allows you to define and manage job schedules, dependencies, and retries, simplifying the orchestration of complex ETL workflows.
    - **Event-driven ETL**: Glue supports event-driven ETL workflows, enabling you to trigger jobs based on events in other AWS services such as S3 or DynamoDB Streams.

-9. **Data Lake Formation**:
-   - **AWS Lake Formation Integration**: Glue integrates with AWS Lake Formation, providing additional capabilities for managing, securing, and cataloging data in  data lake.
-This further simplifies the process of setting up and managing a data lake on AWS.

 ### Handling Data Volumes